unlam/ComputationalAnalyticalMechanics/README.md

 ## Get in touch
-If you have a question regarding this course, feel free to [open an issue](https://github.com/unlam/ComputationalAnalyticalMechanics/issues) or a [new discussion](https://github.com/orgs/unlam/discussions) on GitHub.
+If you have a question regarding this course, feel free to [open an issue](https://github.com/unlam/ComputationalAnalyticalMechanics/issues) on its GitHub repository.
 We welcome community feedback and suggestions!